 Life can be unpredictable at times; you have no control over that.
 Instead of living from paycheck to paycheck, spread your risks to have multiple sources of income.

 Diversify your income streams by having a side hustle, buying things to sell to make money, or working a second part-time job.
 Ensure you’re getting paid what you’re worth, always negotiate your salary.

 There are limitless opportunities out there, so try to pursue a passion, skill or hobby that fulfills you.
-It can be a small business, renting out property or tutoring online.
+It can be a small business, renting out a property or tutoring online.

 With half of Americans being concerned about their current financial well-being, now is the best time to secure your future by supplementing your budget.